DFE-Digital/get-into-teaching-app/app/views/content/urgent-call-for-qualified-teachers.md

 ## Are you a qualified teacher not currently working in the sector?

-We are asking for your help to support your teaching colleagues and the nation’s children and young people through this difficult time.
+We are asking for your help to support your teaching colleagues and the nation's children and young people through this difficult time.

 Covid continues to impact schools and colleges in England.
 We want to make sure that as many supply staff as possible are available in the new year.

 ## Who can help?

-We’re inviting qualified teachers from primary, secondary and further education to step in and help teach children and young people in school and college on a temporary basis.
+We're inviting qualified ex-teachers from primary, secondary and further education to step in and help teach children and young people in school and college on a temporary basis.
 You may be retired, taking time off to care for children or others, or currently working in a different area, but you may be able to spare some time to help.

-## What’s required?
+## What's required?

 Your time will be invaluable, whatever you can spare - whether it is one day a week or five.
-You will be helping protect children and young people’s education.
+You will be helping protect children and young people's education.

-## Please register with a supply agency now.
+## Please register with a supply agency now

 This will enable the agencies to be ready to use you as soon as possible.

 ## Finding an agency

-Find an agency near you from the list below, and then please contact the agency directly.
-This list of education supply agencies are part of the government framework and offer schools the best value for money.
+Find an agency near you from the list below, and contact the agency directly.
+This list of education supply agencies are part of the government framework and offer schools value for money.
 You can also contact other supply agencies you know of if they are not on the list.
 The agency will help you with what you need, for example updating your DBS.